nathandeflavis/NathanDeFlavis-portfolio/docs/CONTRIBUTING.md

 All contributions, bug reports, bug fixes, documentation improvements, enhancements and ideas are welcome.
-Template from [Getting Started with Git and GitHub](https://www.coursera.org/learn/getting-started-with-git-and-github) course (part of [IBM Full Stack Software Developer Professional Certificate](https://www.coursera.org/professional-certificates/ibm-full-stack-cloud-developer)).
+CONTRIBUTING from IBM's [Getting Started with Git and GitHub](https://www.coursera.org/learn/getting-started-with-git-and-github) course.